pashneal/splendor_arena/README.md

-# Splendor-bot
+# splendor_arena
-An investigation into using AI techniques to solve the game of Splendor at a human level of performance
+A crate to support a clash of AI in the game of [Splendor](https://boardgamegeek.com/boardgame/148228/splendor)